iamvijaydev/react-base-code/README.md

 ```

 ## Create env.js from env.example.js
-This file `env.js` contains any environment related contents.
+This file `env.js` contains any environment-related contents.
 Update then as you see fit.
 Add more if required.

 ## Start dev server
 ```shell